yepsua/filament-themes/README.md

 ## Notice:

-Finally, as you can see, you don't need a package to get this functionality, You just need to configure tailwind using css variables and add a new styles defining the primary color variables, however just installing this plugin is pretty easy to manage the themes colors from a config file.
+Finally, as you can see, you don't need a package to get this functionality, You just need to configure tailwind using css variables and add new styles defining the primary color variables, however just installing this plugin is pretty easy to manage the themes colors from a config file.
 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.